Frequently Asked Questions

-Please note that a "Proof of Income" document is required to assign your award package (2014 Federal Income Tax form 1040), and should be uploaded to your account within 48 hours of applying.
+Please note that an Income Verification Document is required to assign your award package (2016 Federal Income Tax form 1040), and should be uploaded to your account within 48 hours of applying.
 A $10 deposit will also be needed to reserve your spot in camp.
 (See instructions.)

 When do I get details about camp and orientation?

-A detailed information packet called the "BCAP Family Handbook" will be e-mailed to parents by June 1st.
+A detailed information packet called the "BCAP Family Handbook" can be downloaded at the top of this page.
 On the first day of your camp session you will arrive early to check in and attend a short parent orientation.
 Campers will receive an orientation their first morning with their counselors.

 Can my camper be in the same group as his or her friends?